rupeshtr78/blog/_posts/2019-11-11-raft-leader-election.md

 In this article we try to understand the how to election process in raft works by deploying Hyperledger Fabric blockchain

-We will use the samples example in their first network using with raft ordering service.
+We will use the Hyperledger Blockchain samples example in their first network using with raft ordering service.

 ```bash
 cd first-network